ibm-cloud-docs/event-notifications/en-cli.md

       The value is set to true to enable the source and false to disable the source.

    `--store-notifications` (bool)
-:   enable to view the payload of incoming events for troubleshooting.
+   :   Enable to view the payload of incoming events for troubleshooting.

        The default value is `false`.

 ### ibmcloud event-notifications source update
 {: #en-cli-source-update-command}